We're currently closed.We will open again on Thursday 20/2 at 13:00

 In her playful and humorous worlds where things can be different, she makes us think critically about the potential of inclusion and awareness.
 In addition, she points out the contribution technology could make if understood from a place of joy and pleasure and what would change if quality of life was prioritised over profit, efficiency and ableism.

-This exhibition is supported by the Finnish Cultural Institute for the Benelux and the Alfred Kordelin Foundation.
+The exhibition is curated by Clara Pallí Monguilod and Johan Gustavsson and supported by the Finnish Cultural Institute for the Benelux as part of the pARTir initiative, funded by the European Union – NextGenerationEU, and the Alfred Kordelin Foundation.

 Info